Segal–Bargmann space: The canonical commutation relations

 Furthermore, the adjoint of $a_j$ with respect to the Segal–Bargmann inner product is $a_j^*.$ (This is suggested by the notation, but not at all obvious from the formulas for $a_j$ and $a_j^*$!)
 Indeed, Bargmann was led to introduce the particular form of the inner product on the Segal–Bargmann space precisely so that the creation and annihilation operators would be adjoints of each other.

 We may now construct self-adjoint "position" and "momentum" operators Aj and Bj by the formulas:

-These operators satisfy the ordinary canonical commutation relations, and it can be shown that that they act irreducibly on the Segal–Bargmann space; see Section 14.4 of Hall (2013).
+These operators satisfy the ordinary canonical commutation relations, and it can be shown that they act irreducibly on the Segal–Bargmann space; see Section 14.4 of Hall (2013).

 The Segal–Bargmann transform

 Since the operators A_{j} and B_{j} from the previous section satisfy the Weyl relations and act irreducibly on the Segal–Bargmann space, the Stone–von Neumann theorem applies.
 Thus, there is a unitary map B from the position Hilbert space $L^2(\R^n)$ to the Segal–Bargmann space that intertwines these operators with the usual position and momentum operators.